JAdpp/BrickSmart-backend/README.md

 ## Features

 - **Text-to-3D Model**: Generate 3D models using OpenAI's GPT models based on textual prompts.
-- **Image-to-3D Model**: Upload an image to generate 3D models using the Tripo3D API.
 - **3D Model to LEGO**: Convert 3D models into voxel representations and generate LEGO building instructions.
 - **Guided Assembly**: Use AI to provide guided assembly steps, especially for children.